jshun/ppopp20-ae/README.md

 ```

 All of the scripts with default configurations (without large test
-files) can be run with the following command.
-The expected running
+files and the experiment in Ligra with the clique-expanded graph) can
-time of this script is several days on a multicore machine with tens
+be run with the following command.
+The expected running time of this
-of cores.
+script is several days on a multicore machine with tens of cores.

 ```
 $ cd ppopp20-ae/